LukaSpelberg/SmartBinder-Manual-IoT/README.md

 }
 ```

-As always, there are a few things we need to change here.
-Lets start with the WiFi credentials.
-Under Configurate, you need to switch the placeholders with your hotspot credentials or wifi credentials.
+As always, there are a few things we need to **change** here.
+Lets start with the **WiFi credentials**.
+Under **Configurate**, you need to switch the placeholders with your **hotspot** credentials or **wifi** credentials.
 Thats for now the only thing we need to tweak.
 Now let's also look at adding things.
-First, we need to make some code with the ledstrip.
+First, we need to make some code with **the ledstri**p.
 I've made this with the help of this [guide](https://www.tweaking4all.com/hardware/arduino/adruino-led-strip-effects).
 If you are interested in playing more with your LEDStrip make sure to check out more of their stuff!
-We will be using parts of their Fade in/Fade out code.
-This is sadly made for a different type of LEDstrip than ours, so we need to tweak it a bit.
+We will be using parts of their **Fade in/Fade out code**.
+This is sadly made for a different type of LEDstrip than ours, so we need to **tweak** it a bit.
 Use this snippet and paste it ABOVE your void loop()
 ```
 void FadeInOut(byte red, byte green, byte blue){